boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 The *Show Command* button shows the respective CLI command for the specified parameters.
 Hence, you can copy/paste this command and run analysis using the CLI.

-In the following, the *Batch Computation* dialog is shown.
+In the following, the *Batch Computation* dialogue is shown.

+#### Compute panel modes (Basic and advanced)

+Starting from SIRIUS 6, the compute dialogue offers two difference modes: "basic" and "advanced".
+The basic mode offers improved clarity and contains only those settings which are integral for any kind of analysis.
+In contrast, the advanced mode only settings only need to be considered for specific use cases and/or for setting limits to computation times.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/compute_marked.png" | relative_url }})